Cross case nurse Shirley Chaplin plans to appeal ruling

 "To say it's a health and safety risk, I really don't agree with that at all.
-We intend to appeal and take it back to the European Court."'See it through'
+We intend to appeal and take it back to the European Court."

 Hospital officials said they discussed several ways the ward sister could wear the cross, including concealing it under her clothes, but the nurse refused.

 Her discrimination case was heard by an Employment Appeal Tribunal in 2010, but they failed to uphold her complaint.

 Lynn Lane, human resources director for the trust, said: "This case was between Mrs Chaplin and the UK government.

 "However, we are pleased that the European Court's findings endorse the earlier findings of an employment tribunal.

 "Our own dress code for clinical staff is in accordance with Department of Health guidelines and designed to protect the health and safety of our patients and staff."